Library

 -

 Chronic bronchitis is a long-term inflammatory condition that affects the pulmonary or respiratory system.
 This condition is irreversible and is slowly progressive.
+This article discusses how the condition is diagnosed as well as treatments to slow the progression of the disease.

 -